robo9k/worldofpadman-beryllium/release/readme.txt

   :: About

-  Beryllium is a serverside mod which strives to add important administration functionality.
+  Beryllium is a serverside mod which strives to add handy administration functionality.
 This also means to fix existing bugs or provide options to circumvent them.
-  It is however not meant to add new features to the gameplay.
+  It is however not meant to change the gameplay in any major way.

-  If you do not change any of the default settings, Beryllium will almost behave as the vanilla game.
+  If you do not adjust any of the default settings, Beryllium will almost behave as the vanilla game.

   This readme is for Beryllium __VERSION__ and may thus not apply